Picture this: You've been drilling armbars for months. Your guard retention is getting slick. You're ready for your first tournament.

 Let me tell you why this matters more than you think.

-At least 10% of your rash guard must match your belt color
+- At least 10% of the rash guard must show your belt color—no exceptions.
+Anything less can lead to disqualification.

 When and Why You Need a Ranked Rash Guard